AztecProtocol/engineering-designs/docs/prover-submission-cost/prd.md

 For ignition there will be **no fees** since there are no transactions.
 If the provers cannot recoup their costs from the block rewards it is very limited who would be able **and** willing to participate.

-For alpha, it will also allow us to keep transaction fees low(er) while usage is low, making is easier for users to try the network.
+For alpha, it will also allow us to keep transaction fees low(er) while usage is low, making it easier for users to try the network.